 Based on obituary in Wisden Cricketers’ Almanack of 1983

 Tom Reddick died in Cape Town on 1 June 1982, aged 70.
-Born in Shanghai, China on 17 February 1912, he had a varied and unusual career as a player and coach, spread over half a century.
+Born Tom Bockenham Reddick in Shanghai, China on 17 February 1912, he had a varied and unusual career as a player and coach, spread over half a century.

 One of the mainstays of a weak side he scored more runs (994 @28.40) in 1946 than anyone except Keeton and Harris, playing one specially good fighting innings of 131 against Lancashire.
 In the following year, he made 1,231 runs; captaining the side for the first time, against Kent, he scored a career best 139, sharing a fifth-wicket partnership of 244 with Harry Winrow.
 In 50 games for Notts he scored 2,225 runs @31.78 and took 5 wickets @81.80.

 A man of charm, modesty and wit, Reddick for many years wrote a weekly column for the Cape Times.
-In 1979 he had published an autography, Never Cross a Bat.
+In 1979 he had published an autobiography, Never a Cross Bat.